SALES

 Pros

-• Project management is a key feature of Podio; it can be a great option for those larger companies that require a dedicated project management solution along with basic CRM functions.
+• Great option for larger companies that require a dedicated project management solution along with basic CRM functions.

 Cons